mmuller88/cdk-prowler/README.md

 With buying the AMI you support my on my passion for creating open source products like this cdk-prowler construct.
 Furthermore you enable me to work on future features like mentioned in the **Planned Features** section.
 Thank you so much :) !

+Find out more about the AMI in my [blogpost](https://martinmueller.dev/prowler-ami-eng)

 # Example
 ```ts
 import { ProwlerAudit } from 'cdk-prowler';